 The world’s most popular photo-based social network, Instagram, used React Native to take advantage of features like hot reload and live reload and to achieve higher iteration speed.
 More than a billion users have downloaded Instagram from the Google Play store.

-Walmart, the widely-used retail shopping app, has used React Native framework to develop its mobile application to take advantage of the single shared codebase.
+Walmart, the widely-used retail shopping app, has used React Native framework to develop their mobile app and take advantage of the single shared codebase.
 Another advantage of React Native is its superb animation capabilities, which convert the source codes to platform-specific views before rendering.

-The world’s leading electronic car manufacturer, Tesla Inc., has developed its iOS and Android apps using React Native.
+The world’s leading electronic car manufacturer, Tesla Inc., has developed its iOS and Android apps with the React-based framework.
 More than a million users have downloaded the Tesla React Native app from the Google Play store.

 The user base of React Native includes many fast-growing startups to several Fortune 500 companies.